mernst/uwisdom/README.md

 You can submit a paragraph of text, a pull request, or an issue on the issue tracker.
 You can also make your own clone and add your personal information there, though it won't contribute to the main version.

+Each nugget of wisdom is separated from others by two blank lines.

 When writing a wisdom entry, please use appropriate keywords to ensure that you and others can find the information.
 I often intentionally include